+Korsun-CherkassyPocketA.pzbrf Good morning, Comrade Commandant.
+Please be seated.

-Korsun-CherkassyPocketA.pzbrf Our primary goal is now envelopment.
-Your orders are simply to encircle the enemy forces so that their ammunition and fuel supplies cannot be maintained.
-Without these they cannot fight.
-Beware however, their forces, both from outside and within, are likely to attempt to break through.
+Our primary goal in this area is now envelopment.
+Our orders are simply to encircle the enemy forces so that their ammunition and fuel supplies cannot be maintained.
+Beware, however, that their forces, both from outside and within, are likely to attempt further breakthroughs.

-You will be given a set of objectives around their forces, you are expected to occupy these and destroy as many of the encircled units as possible.
+With this in mind, a set of objectives regarding their forces and the battlefield will be forthcoming; we are expected to occupy these and destroy as many of the encircled units as possible.

+Good hunting, Comrade Commandant.